jmerkow/Henrys-Moste-Potente-Potions/README.md

 | Strong         | Increases Vitality by 2, healing potions will heal you 30% faster, and increases gained Vitality experience by 10% for 30 minutes. |
 | Henry's        | Raises Vitality by 3, and healing potions will heal you 50% faster, and you gain 25% more Vitality experience by 10% for 40 minutes. |

+### Notes
+- The recipe in the alchemy book is wrong.
+You need to distill it, even though the recipe calls for pour.
 ---

 ## Fragrant Oil (DLC)